-After a fantastic inaugural event in the fall of last year, the API Specifications Conference (ASC) is back.
-ASC 2020 will include keynotes and sessions on specifications and standards behind the cutting edge technologies that chart the future of APIs.
+After a fantastic inaugural event in 2019 and our first virtual event in 2020, the API Specifications Conference (ASC) is back virtually in 2021.
+ASC 2021 will include keynotes and sessions on specifications and standards behind the cutting edge technologies that chart the future of APIs.

 We are looking for talks that range from beginner introductions to API specifications all the way through best practices and forward looking sessions on API specifications and standards including OpenAPI Specification, gRPC, AsyncAPI, GraphQL, RAML, API Blueprint, oDATA, JSON Schema, and others.
 In-depth discussions will not only enable attendees to get familiar with these specifications and standards, but actually use them in practice.

 Also, with the new online format, we would like submissions on open discussions that you are interested in leading.
 This will allow more attendees to learn and engage with each other while physically apart.